wilkesreid/coding-exercise-api-react-v2/README.md

 ### Testing

 We love TDD!
 So we’d love to see tests for the API and ReactJS application.
 Write automated tests to verify your results and account for gotchas (handling different column orders, invalid id's in the People CSV file, etc..).
 Classify your tests as either unit, integration, ui, or acceptance, but it is not required to use every type.

+UI tests can be run with `yarn test`

 ## Finally